 COVID-19 response and updates

-The Department of Environment and Science is actively managing its response in line with the latest advice from health experts and has activated its Business Continuity Plan to ensure it is able to continue to deliver core services.
+The Department of Environment and Science is actively managing its response to COVID-19 in line with the Queensland Government’s roadmap to easing restrictions.

 To safeguard the health and safety of the community and support affected industries, the following arrangements are in place.